jameswstevens/message-verifier/README.md

 # Zk-Message Verification

-Given hashes (Poseidon) generated from a specific message and public keys, generate a proof to ensure the message is the same for all parties.
+Given Poseidon hashes generated from a message and multiple public keys, generate a proof to ensure the message is the same for all parties.

+Can be used to push msg hashes on-chain to uphold msg privacy while ensuring consesus amoungst multiple parties.